techmif/hash_uzd/README.md

 Ši užduoties dalis daryta pasitelkiant AI įrankiais (ChatGPT, Clyde etc.).

-1. The first steps that I took without AI tools, those steps were building a foundation of ease-of-use for the program as in a menu.
+1. The first steps that I took without AI tools, those steps were building a foundation of ease-of-use for the program.
+Also known as a menu.